cmiles74/gtdinbox/README.md

 (Mac OSX, Unix-like and Windows).
 Inside each one is a reasonable executable for that environment (on a Unix-like, you can run the included shell script).

+In all environments, you must have a Java JRE version 1.8 or greater installed.

 Or you can download the latest release available on this project page. `:-)`

+## Notes and Issues

+Since the migration, I've noticed a couple of issues...

+* On Linux, the dark variant of the GTK theme is handled badly and the app is nearly illegible.

+* On Mac OS X, the "About" menu item under the Apple menu is the stock item, the custom "About" menu item is under the "File" menu.